petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2c-storefront/creating-a-checkout-page.md

 1. Drag and drop a Heading fragment inside the fixed width container.

-1. Set the header title to *Checkout*.
+1. Set the header title to *Check Out*.

 1. Go to the *Styles* tab and in the Spacing settings, choose *Spacer 4* for the margin at the bottom of the element.